 Does Thanksgiving Decor Exist?

-I hope these tips resonated with you and I hope you are not one of “those” people.
-LOL!
+I hope these tips resonated with you and I hope you are not one of “those” people as mentioned above.
+Ha-ha!

 Tell me your plans by commenting below.
 Are you traveling, staying home, hosting, etc. As for me, I really don’t know.
 I may cook up a little somethin’ somethin’ or, I just might go from house-to-house.
 We’ll see.

 Gobble Gobble you jive turkeys!